Neha Dhupia: Other

 Dhupia has modeled on the runway for designers such as Rohit Bal and D'damas.

 In 2016, Dhupia conceptualized and hosted a Bollywood podcast called #NoFilterNeha on the Indian music app Saavn, in which she interviews Bollywood celebrities.
 The show received positive reviews, with over 2.3 million listeners.
 Dhupia debuted season four in November 2019 and planned to expand the podcast into a web series.

 Personal life

-Dhupia married actor Angad Bedi, the son of former Indian cricket captain Bishan Singh Bedi in a private ceremony at a Gurudwara on 10 May 2018.
+Dhupia married actor Angad Bedi in a private ceremony at a Gurudwara on 10 May 2018.
 On 18 November 2018, she gave birth to a girl named Mehr Dhupia Bedi.
 Dhupia was fat-shamed for her post-pregnancy weight gains by certain sections of the media in 2019.
 On 19 July 2021, she and Angad announced that they are expecting their second child with an Instagram post.
 She gave birth to her second child, a boy on 3 October 2021 and named him Guriq Singh Dhupia Bedi.
-Dhupia is a vegetarian.